performant-software/Neatline/working-with-the-simile-timeline-widget.md

 ## Adding an Item Record to the Timeline
-To include a Neatline item on the timeline, on the Style tab in the Neatline Item editor, select SIMILE Timeline in the Widget drop down box and populate the Date fields on the Style tab.
+To include a Neatline item on the timeline, on the Style tab in the Neatline Item editor, select SIMILE Timeline in the plugin drop down box and populate the Date fields on the Style tab.
 The Title of the Neatline item record will appear as the label on the event point or tape, and the color value will match that selected for the point or shape drawn to represent the event on the map.

 ![Screenshot of Adding an Item Record to the Timeline](http://neatline.org/wp-content/uploads/2014/05/similetimeline3.png)